Peter Wehner: Donald Trump

 Wehner is a staunch critic of Trump.
-He joined many Republican figures who announced that they would not vote for Trump.
+He joined many Republican figures who announced that they would not vote for him when Trump announced that he would seek the Republican nomination.
 In a January 2016 column in The New York Times titled "Why I Will Never Vote for Donald Trump", Wehner wrote that, if Trump was the Republican nominee and Hillary Clinton the Democratic nominee, "I would prefer to vote for a responsible third-party alternative; absent that option, I would simply not cast a ballot for President.
 A lot of Republicans, I suspect, would do the same."
 In another Times op-ed in July 2016, Wehner wrote that Trump "embodies a Nietzschean morality rather than a Christian one", writing that Trump is "characterized by indifference to objective truth (there are no facts, only interpretations), the repudiation of Christian concern for the poor and the weak, and disdain for the powerless".
 He also wrote: it is fair to say that there existed in the Republican Party repulsive elements, people who were attracted to racial and ethnic politics and moved by resentment and intolerance rather than a vision of the good.
 This group was larger than I ever imagined, and at important moments the Republican Party either overlooked them or played to them.
 Some may have been hoping to appeal to these elements while also containing and moderating them, to sand off the rough edges, to keep them within the coalition but not allow them to become dominant.
 But the opposite happened.
 The party guests took over the party.
-A day after Trump was inaugurated as president, Wehner authored a column in The New York Times in which he expressed doubt that Trump would govern well.
-In a column he wrote a day after Trump fired FBI Director James Comey, which came after Comey asked for additional resources in investigating Russian interference in the 2016 U.S. elections, Wehner wrote that his prediction had been accurate.
+A day after Trump was inaugurated as president, Wehner wrote a column in The New York Times in which he expressed doubt that Trump would govern well.
+In a column appearing a day after Trump fired FBI Director James Comey, which he did when Comey asked for additional resources to investigate Russian interference in the 2016 U.S. elections, Wehner wrote that his prediction had been accurate.
 In July 2017, Wehner wrote, "Republican voters and politicians rallied around Mr. Trump in 2016, believing he was anti-establishment when in fact he was anti-order.
 He turns out to be an institutional arsonist.
 It is an irony of American history that the Republican Party, which has historically valued order and institutions, has become the conduit of chaos."
 By February 2019, Wehner lamented that the Republican Party is "now Donald Trump’s party, through and through".
-Following Trump's defeat in the 2020 presidential election, Wehner wrote that "Trump’s most enduring legacy [may be] a nihilistic political culture, one that is tribalistic, distrustful, and sometimes delusional, swimming in conspiracy theories".
+After Trump's defeat in the 2020 presidential election, Wehner wrote that "Trump’s most enduring legacy [may be] a nihilistic political culture, one that is tribalistic, distrustful, and sometimes delusional, swimming in conspiracy theories".
 After reports emerged that Trump was considering imposing martial law to overturn the election and that he might appoint conspiracy theorist Sidney Powell as a special counsel, Wehner wrote that Trump has "begun to lose his mind" and "has become even more destabilizing and dangerous"; he laments that much of the Republican Party has followed Trump's lead and been "radicalized."